CityofToronto/bdit_tt_request_app/README.md

 | `mean_travel_time_minutes` | The mean travel time in minutes is given as a floating point number rounded to three decimal places.
 Where insufficient data was available to complete the request, the value will be null. |
 | `mean_travel_time_seconds` | Same as above, but measured in seconds. |

+### By querying the back-end API directly

+The front-end UI pulls all data from the backend service available at https://trans-bdit.intra.prod-toronto.ca/tt-request-backend/.
+This API defines several endpoints, all of which return JSON-structured data.
+Those endpoints are documented at the link above.

+Generally, the API returns much more data than is available through the UI and this allows some extended use-cases which are just starting to be documented in the [`analysis/`](./analysis) folder.
+These may include looking at travel time variability within a given window and conducting statistical comparisons between different time periods.

 ## Methodology